-The outcome of the investigation will follow your local threshold guidance.
-Therefore, either a referral has been made to either the police/social care for a full investigation (tier 4).
-It may have resulted in Children's Services undertaking a further assessment (Tier 3) or as a school you may have identified additional services/intervention that are non-statutory and in which case completed an early help assessment (Tier 2).
-It may be that on investigation, a decision has been made to handle the incident (s) internally and which case the school may implement a risk assessment plan (Tier 1).
+The outcome of the investigation will follow local threshold guidance.
+Therefore, either a referral has been made to either the police/Local Authority Children's Social Care for a full investigation (tier 4).
+It may have resulted in Local Authority Children's Social Care undertaking a further assessment (Tier 3) or as a school we may have identified additional services/intervention that are non-statutory and in which case completed an early help assessment (Tier 2).
+It may be that on investigation, a decision has been made to handle the incident (s) internally, in which case the school may implement a risk assessment plan (Tier 1).

-In any of the above outcomes the school has a duty of care to manage the education needs of both children/young people in which case a risk assessment plan may be needed irrespective of the outcome.
+In any of the above outcomes, school has a duty of care to manage the education needs of both children in which case a risk assessment plan may be needed irrespective of the outcome.